 With updated arrays, we can call in our AutoTools pie chart whichever we want.
 I’m lazy and for the demonstration purposes, I just added the home screen shortcut.

 The AutoTools pie chart tutorial introduces a little more than just pie charts.
 You can learn how to update array values and how to search if new entries need to be added.
 This is a super useful skill to have when processing connected data in Tasker.
-If you want to learn how to make a pie chart like this accessible via web interface with NodeRED – check that tutorial out, which build on this guide.
+If you want to learn how to make a pie chart like this accessible via a web interface with NodeRED – check that tutorial out, which build on this guide.